memfault/interrupt/_posts/2023-09-20-printf-on-embedded.md

 Here's an approach that will cause a runtime error if a non-reentrant function is called in an interrupt context.
-Unfortunately it requires rebuilding newlib, so it's really only for curiousity or the very paranoid.
+Unfortunately it requires rebuilding newlib, so it's really only for curiosity or the very paranoid.

 First, rebuild newlib (or build it as part of your project build; this is probably only practical if you're using a compiler cache like ccache), setting